-&lt;sup>78 Individuals who cannot afford coverage, taxpayers with income under 100% of the poverty line, and members of Native American Indian tribes fall within the definition of "applicable individual" but are not required to maintain minimum essential coverage and are not subject to a penalty for failing to do so.
+74 Individuals who cannot afford coverage, taxpayers with income under 100% of the poverty line, and members of Native American Indian tribes fall within the definition of "applicable individual" but are not required to maintain minimum essential coverage and are not subject to a penalty for failing to do so.
 ACA § 5000A(d) &(e).

-See Nation, supra note 16, at 432.
+75 See Nation, supra note 12, at 432.

-&lt;sup>80 See Obamacare: Enrollment Numbers and Medicaid Expansion, supra note 68.
+76 See Obamacare: Enrollment Numbers and Medicaid Expansion, supra note 64.

-See Rachel Nardin, et al, The Uninsured After Implementation of the Affordable Care Act: A Demographic and Geographic Analysis, Heath Affairs Blog (July 6, 2013), http://healthaffairs.org/blog/2013/06/06/the-uninsured-after-implementation-of-the-affordable-care-act-a-demographic-and-geographic-analysis (last visited Dec.
+77 See Rachel Nardin, et al, The Uninsured After Implementation of the Affordable Care Act: A Demographic and Geographic Analysis, Heath Affairs Blog (July 6, 2013), http://healthaffairs.org/blog/2013/06/06/the-uninsured-after-implementation-of-the-affordable-care-act-a-demographic-and-geographic-analysis (last visited Dec.
 13, 2013) (estimating that 4,986,000 Texans will be uninsured after the implementation of the individual mandate).

-&lt;sup>82 ACA § 5000A(b).
+78 ACA § 5000A(b).